viamrobotics/docs/docs/services/slam/_index.md

 - `config` contains all SLAM library specific config files.

 {{% alert title="Note" color="note" %}}
-If this directory structure is not present, the SLAM service creates it.
+If this directory structure is not present, the SLAM Service creates it.
 {{% /alert %}}

 The data present in the map subdirectory dictates SLAM's mode at runtime: